hpenne/smallrand/readme.md

     - The seed is read from /dev/urandom on Linux-like platforms, and comes from the `getrandom` crate for others.
 You can also write your own `RandomDevice` and use that to provide the seed.
 * Is the StdRng cryptographically secure?
     - The `StdRng` uses the ChaCha12 crypto algorithm.
-This algorithm is currently unbroken and can be used to implement cryptographically secure random generators, but please note that no guarantees of any kind are made that this particular implementation is cryptographically secure.
+This algorithm is currently unbroken and can probably be used to implement cryptographically secure random generators (although it is not formally approved for this purpose), but please note that no guarantees of any kind are made that this particular implementation is cryptographically secure.
 * How fast is this compared to `rand`?
     - `SmallRng` from `smallrand` has been benchmarked against the `rand` crate (`SmallRng`/Xoshiro256++) using `criterion`.
 On my Apple M1, `smallrand` is equal in performance when generating u64 values, more than twice as